dogmatiq/ferrite/internal/markdownmode/testdata/markdown/empty.md

 # Environment Variables

-This document describes the environment variables used by `ferrite.test`.
-It is generated automatically by [dogmatiq/ferrite].
+This document describes the environment variables used by `markdownmode.test`.

-This application does not currently use any environment variables via the [dogmatiq/ferrite] library.
+**There do not appear to be any environment variables.**

+The application may consume other undocumented environment variables; this document only shows those variables defined using [dogmatiq/ferrite].

 <!-- references -->